sbouslama/udacity_dataScientist_NANODegree/ETL/README.md

 - etl_pipeline.py:

 Python script including the data pipeline for the dataset.
-It uses the ETL pipeline which is the Extact, Transforl and Load process. to run it, you can use the line command:
+It uses the ETL pipeline which is the Extract, Transform and Load process. to run it, you can use the line command:

 python etl_pipeline.py disaster_messages.csv disaster_categories.csv DisasterResponse.db